New Releases by Deborah Hopkinson

 The Plot to Kill a Queen

-From award-winning author Deborah Hopkinson comes an utterly charming, deftly crafted mystery about an intrepid young girl''s quest to foil a plot to assassinate Queen Elizabeth I. Emilia Bassano is a girl who relishes the music of words.
+Publishers Weekly calls this utterly charming, deftly crafted mystery about an intrepid young girl''s quest to foil a plot to assassinate Queen Elizabeth I "worthy of a standing ovation".
+Emilia Bassano is a girl who relishes the music of words.
 Although she plays the lute and writes poetry, Emilia nurtures a dream: to hear her words come alive on stage.
 Emilia wants to write soliloquies for heroes and kings and queens of old, fashion fierce villains to make audiences howl, and try her hand at comedy and romance.
 Most of all, she wants to create unforgettable women characters.
 On one of her trips to the theater, an unfortunate series of events leaves her penniless, with no way of watching the show.
 That is until a boy by the name of Will Shakespeare helps her sneak in to see the play.
 They realize they''re both aspiring playwrights and Emilia convinces Will to join her in her efforts to win a playwriting competition at the palace of Queen Elizabeth I. However, when Emilia accidentally uncovers a plot to kill the queen, she is given the job of traveling to the castle where Mary Queen of Scots is being held captive, to discover who is responsible for the plan to murder Queen Elizabeth--and to thwart it!
 Can Emilia and her friends stop the plans of a disguised murderer on the loose?
-This delightful mystery is a marvel of incisive wit and extraordinary craft from the beloved, award-winning author Deborah Hopkinson.
+This delightful mystery is a marvel of incisive wit and extraordinary craft from the beloved, award-winning author Deborah Hopkinson. * "Breaking down elements of drama and spycraft, this carefully researched, jam-packed read offers insight into layers of historical power and influence while humorously rendering asides on feminism and social issues of the period.
+It''s a bustling theatrical romp worthy of a standing ovation." -- Publishers Weekly, starred review

 Cinderella and a Mouse Called Fred